COPY THE GREATS CORRECTLY

 Listen to what people do, not what they say.
 What the pros say made them great doesn't always jive with what really made them great.

-For example, the other day I was listening to an all-time great pitcher Pedro Martinez discuss his pitching mechanics.
+For example, the other day, I was listening to an all-time great pitcher, Pedro Martinez, discuss his pitching mechanics.
 Pedro is at the very top of my 'copy this guy's every move' list, and he was a brilliant first-ballot Hall-of-Fame pitcher.
 However, the great Pedro Martinez erroneously told the audience that his left foot landed at a 45-degree angle, which was about 35 degrees from the truth.
 The "45-degree" comment didn't sound correct, and after a quick image and video search, it was evident that Pedro's left foot landed at approximately 10 degrees, not 45.
-Now, if a coach or player heard what Martinez had said and without verifying it, went out and implemented his advice, they would likely find themselves struggling.
+Now, if a coach or player heard what Martinez had said and, without verifying it, went out and implemented his advice, they would likely find themselves struggling.

 OUR LISTS